Self-similar shock wave solutions of the non-linear Maxwell equations: Theory and Results

 \eq \frac{\partial E_y}{\partial x} = - \frac{\partial B_z}{\partial t}, -\frac{\partial H_z}{\partial x} = \frac{\partial D_y}{\partial t} + J_y. \eqe

-From basic textbooks the form of the one-dimensional self-similar Ansatz is well-known \cite{sedov,zeld,barenb} \eq T(x,t)=t^{-\alpha}f\left(\frac{x}{t^\beta}\right):=t^{-\alpha}f(\eta). \eqe where $T(x,t)$ can be an arbitrary variable of a partial differential equation(PDE) and $t$ means time and $x$ means spatial dependence.
+From basic textbooks \cite{sedov,zeld,barenb} the form of the one-dimensional self-similar Ansatz can be taken \eq T(x,t)=t^{-\alpha}f\left(\frac{x}{t^\beta}\right):=t^{-\alpha}f(\eta) \eqe where $T(x,t)$ can be an arbitrary variable of a partial differential equation(PDE) and $t$ means time and $x$ means spatial dependence.
 The similarity exponents $\alpha$ and $\beta$ are of primary physical importance since $\alpha$ represents the rate of decay of the magnitude $T(x,t)$, while $\beta$ is the rate of spread (or contraction if $\beta<0$ ) of the space distribution as time goes on.
 Solutions with integer exponents are called self-similar solutions of the first kind (and sometimes can be obtained from dimensional analysis of the problem).
 The above given Ansatz can be generalized considering real and continuous functions a(t) and b(t) instead of $t^{\alpha} $ and $t^{\beta}$.
-The applicability of self-similarity also means that no characteristic time scale (like a relaxation time) is presented in the investigated system.